Reflected random walks and unstable Martin boundary: Introduction

 This Riemann surface has genus one in the case of random walks with jumps to the eight nearest neighbors (sometimes called small step random walks).
 Such Riemann surfaces may be fully studied (e.g., using their parametrization with elliptic functions).
 This is the case considered in the early works \cite{Ma-70,Ma-72,Ma-73,FaIa-79} as well as in subsequent papers on different models such as \cite{KuMa-98} or \cite{KuSu-03}.

 Larger jumps lead to higher genus Riemann surfaces, which become much harder to fully analyze, not to say impossible in general, as explained in the note \cite{FaRa-15}.
-Let us here mention the (combinatorial) contribution \cite{BaFl-02} in dimension one, and \cite{FaRa-15,BoBMMe-18} in dimension two, where some particular cases are studied.
-In the framework of random walks in the quarter plane with arbitrary big jumps, the books \cite{CoBo-83,Co-92} propose a theoretical study of relevant functional equations, concluding with the same difficulty that in general, one cannot expect a sufficiently precise study of the associated Riemann surface to deduce really explicit results (for instance on the stationary probabilities or Green functions).
+We mention the (combinatorial) paper \cite{BaFl-02} in dimension one, and \cite{FaRa-15,BoBMMe-21} in dimension two, where some particular cases are studied.
+In the framework of random walks in the quarter plane with arbitrarily big jumps, the books \cite{CoBo-83,Co-92} propose a theoretical study of relevant functional equations, concluding with the same difficulty that in general, one cannot expect a sufficiently precise study of the associated Riemann surface to deduce really explicit results (for instance on the stationary probabilities or Green functions).

 For similar reasons, studying reflected or killed random walks in dimension three seems highly challenging, because of the need of describing the associated algebraic curve.